prakharmrsl/easypcceo.github.io/pages/crypto-mining/monero-hardware.md

 Monero Classic's devlead, a pseudonymous developer known as PZ, has stated:

-> "The emergence of specialized mining technology for any given cryptocurrency is a result of normal market economic activity, and shouldn’t be viewed as a disruptive or negative factor."
+> The emergence of specialized mining technology for any given cryptocurrency is a result of normal market economic activity, and shouldn’t be viewed as a disruptive or negative factor.

 PZ seems to believe the creation of dedicated mining hardware is inevitable, despite the ways in which ASICs affect centralization.